-1. Performance: Key Skills I

-- We get to know students by hearing what they've done so far in music. - We make baseline assessments on their skill and knowledge of pulse and rhythm. - We perform using rhythmic & pitch notation, African Djembes & voice. - Singing is taught as an "instrument", with attention to technique and skill.
+- 1. Performance: Key Skills I - We get to know students by hearing what they've done so far in music. - We perform using rhythmic & pitch notation. - Singing is taught as an "instrument", with attention to technique and skill.

 2. Performance: Key Skills II